adessoliers/PowerBI/README.md

 # Sales Management with PowerBI
 This project showcases a business request for an executive sales report from a sales manager.
-Based on the request made from the client, we define their story to fulfill delivery and ensure that acceptance criteria's were maintained through the project.
+Based on the request made from the client, I defined their story to fulfill delivery and ensure that acceptance criteria's were maintained through the project.

 ## Business Request
-The inital request from our client.
-We highlight what the requests are to create a plan of what they need.
+The inital request from the client.
+I highlight what the requests are to create a plan of what they need.
 ![RequestLetter](https://user-images.githubusercontent.com/70506634/139752448-b6743d6b-fc69-4084-b772-82cf8a54001c.png)

 We create breakdown overview of what the requestees wants and needs to fulfill the acceptance criteria.